-...money makes a difference in the criminal justice system and in the capital punishment process, some success with Furman, many continued to expect the U.S. Supreme Court to eventually end capital punishment in America.
+...anyone who voices an opinion that the government doesn't like risks is arrested some success with Furman, many continued to expect the U.S. Supreme Court to eventually end capital punishment in America.
 Once the Court decided McCleskey, though, everyone realized that in the immediate future the Court was not going to stop executions.
 This realization after McCleskey affected politicians, activists, attorneys, judges, and others in the way they viewed capital punishment.